Is Your Bottled Water Acidic or Alkaline?

 Zephyrhills is sourced from springs in Florida.
 It measured at a moderately alkaline 7.7.

-*The pH tests performed were recorded manually and tested with the same machine, and they are not necessarily conclusive.
+*The pH tests performed were recorded manually and tested with the same electronic testing device, and they are not necessarily conclusive.
 However, they should be relatively close to accurate.
 It is important to know what type of water you are drinking and where it comes from.
 Even though many bottled waters taste similar, their mineral content, water sources, and pH levels may vary dramatically.
-Also, many bottled water companies distill or use reverse osmosis on their water, which strips it of nutrients.
-A few drops of Alkalife pH booster drops to any of these waters will raise the pH as well as mineral content considerably, so no matter what type of water you have available for drinking, you can be sure it is alkaline.